wxcctechsummit/holcct2100/labslive/lab1.md

 - You have an assigned POD and attendee ID
 - You have the customer admin login credentials
 - You have the calling DNIS
-- You have the agent's extension number
+- You have the agent/supervisor extension number

 ### Quick Links
 > Control Hub: **[https://admin.webex.com](https://admin.webex.com){:target="_blank"}**\